-On Line Claims System (OLCS) - means the system for recording of absences and input of claims for the payment of substitute and non regular part-time teachers which is currently operating in primary, voluntary secondary, community and comprehensive schools.
+On Line Claims System (OLCS) - means the system for recording of absences and input of claims for the payment of substitute special needs assistants currently operating in primary, voluntary secondary, community and comprehensive schools.

 Ordinary Illness - means an illness which is not regarded as critical illness.